 Much like breaking, accelerating should be done slowly and smoothly on slippery surfaces.
 Try not to spin your tires, and you’ll keep much better traction and ultimately accelerate more quickly than if you gas it and wind up fishtailing all over an intersection.

 Due to all the reasons above, you need more reaction time when driving in the snow.
-Don’t be a dumbass and look at your phone (ever), but that goes double—no triple—during a snowstorm.
+Don’t be a dumbass and look at your phone (ever).
+And that goes double — no, triple — during a snowstorm.

 Not only is it stupid, but in some places (like Colorado) it’s illegal.
 You need good tires in the winter.
-If you plan to spend a lot of time in a snowy place, consider winter snow tires, or even studded tires if they are legal in your state.
+If you plan to spend a lot of time in a snowy place, consider winter snow tires, or even studded tires if they’re legal in your state.

 Think Your 4×4 Is Invincible

-Yes, having 4-wheel-drive and all-wheel-drive helps a lot in the snow.
+Yes, having four-wheel drive and all-wheel drive helps a lot in the snow.
 But you know what?
-ALL vehicles have four-wheel braking.
+All vehicles have four-wheel braking.
 So your tank of an SUV will stop just as badly as a small sedan on icy roads.
 Even in your big truck, drive slowly and cautiously.

 That’s about it.
 Take it slow, take it easy, and be prepared for the worst with a decent safety kit in your car.
 Safe travels!